samaxes

 </ifModule>

-Now all your files must have the right headers and be cacheable except the css and javascript files processed by JSmart.
+Now all your files must have the right headers and be cacheable except the CSS and JavaScript files processed by JSmart.
 This is because JSmart overrides the cache headers when gzipping these files.

 To fix this you have to edit /jsmart/load.php file and change the block code